College Prospects of America

 American College Test (ACT)

-The ACT is also an acceptable entrance exam but is not so readily available in the UK.
-Information about this test is available at www.act.org.
+The ACT is also an acceptable entrance exam and is becoming more readily available in the UK.
+This test is all multiple choice and tests English, Mathematics and Science.
+Information about this test is available at www.atstudent.org.

 There is a sliding scale for Div I eligibility for students who satisfy core requirements: